e271828e/Flight.jl/prototypes/kernel/NOTES.md

   one does — nothing — for the harness register and device writers alike, and a 34-face surface (past the 32-wide threshold where Base's tuple `map` leaves its inlined path, which the generated merge never touches) drains as free as a two-face one.
+Measured under `trace = false` since increment
+  23: §11.5's sparse record is the drain's one admitted allocation, and what these assertions are about is the scatter.
 - **Termination is a state with a typed record, never an exception (D-203).**
   Every ended run answers "why did it stop?" and "how did the stop go?" through `termination(sim)`: `EndTimeReached` with the final frame top,